 13. Dexter’s Laboratory Episode “Rude Removal”:

-14. Billy Mitchell’s Lawsuit Against Regular Show:
+14. Billy Mitchell Sues Over Regular Show:

-15. Creation of The Marvelous Misadventures of Flapjack:
+15. The Marvelous Misadventures of Flapjack:

 16. Cartoon Network Creator Roommates: